Herts Compassion - Mindfulness Meditation

 By developing the skills to prevent our minds from becoming prey to the turbulence of existence, one may realise there is so much more to life than the physical or material one previously believed to be the All.

 If we are unable to manage ourselves throughout the difficult times or unable to overcome our impulses in petty situations, we will never become the masters of our own Will and actualise our best intentions.
+The greatest struggle in life is the struggle against oneself.
+(The Profit Mohammed)

 Although the objective of Mindfulness is based on the observation of our empirical nature and training it to behave in more beneficial ways, this very nature is in fact - to be transcended, not inevitably fixed upon, but to be used as a medium for ascension.
 Just as you would not continue to carry the raft on your back once you had crossed the river.